VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 A synonym to --scala-snippet, which defaults the sub-command to `run` when no sub-command is passed explicitly

-### `--markdown-snippet`

-Aliases: `--md-snippet`

-`IMPLEMENTATION specific` per Scala Runner specification

-[experimental] Allows to execute a passed string as Markdown code

 ### `--execute-markdown`

 Aliases: `--execute-md`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 [experimental] A synonym to --markdown-snippet, which defaults the sub-command to `run` when no sub-command is passed explicitly